9 dead in Texas crash involving U. of Southwest golf teams

 Laci Stone was majoring in global business management, according to her biography on the golf team’s website.

+Team member Jasmin Collum had been scheduled to play but at the last minute decided instead to visit her parents in Houston, her mother said.

+“Otherwise, who knows?”
+Tonya Collum said.
+“I told her God has a plan for her and that’s why she’s OK.
+We knew all those people on board.
+Basically the whole team is gone or in the hospital.”

 The National Transportation Safety Board will send a 12-member “go team” to the crash site, including experts in human performance, vehicle and motor carrier factors and accident reconstruction, agency spokesman Eric Weiss said.
-The team is expected to arrive late Wednesday afternoon or early evening, he said.
+The team is expected to arrive later Wednesday, he said.

 “We’ll try to find out not only what happened, but why it happened, so we can possibly prevent things like this from happening in the future,” he said.